 Based upon existing consensus policies and contracts, ICANN is committed to implementing measures to maintain timely access to accurate and complete registration (WHOIS) data for generic top-level domain names (gTLDs), subject to applicable laws.
 To accomplish this, ICANN requires registrars and registries to provide access to specified registration data, allowing anyone to query the RDS (WHOIS) to obtain information about each domain name's registrant and associated technical and administrative contacts.
 In May 2018, ICANN adopted a temporary policy to facilitate compliance with the EU General Data Protection Regulation (GDPR), thereby limiting RDS (WHOIS) access to personally-identifiable information about certain domain name registrants and contacts.

 ICANN Bylaws require the ICANN Organization to use commercially reasonable efforts to enforce its policies relating to RDS, while exploring structural changes to improve accuracy and access to generic top-level domain registration data, as well as considering safeguards for protecting such data.
-ICANN's performance in reaching its commitments is measured through period reviews that are carried out to assess the effectiveness of the current gTLD RDS (today's WHOIS) and whether implementation meets the legitimate needs of law enforcement, promotes consumer trust and safeguards registrant data.
+ICANN's performance in reaching its commitments is measured through periodic reviews that are carried out to assess the effectiveness of the current gTLD RDS (today's WHOIS) and whether implementation meets the legitimate needs of law enforcement, promotes consumer trust and safeguards registrant data.
 The review process was initially created through the Affirmation of Commitments (AoC) (signed with the US Department of Commerce in 2009) , and was later moved to ICANN Bylaws in 2016, as part of the IANA Functions Transition.
 This review effort in anchored in the portfolio of Specific Reviews, which address the following range of topics in addition to Registration Directory Services (RDS): Accountability and Transparency (ATRT), Competition, Consumer Trust and Consumer Choice (CCT), and Security and Stability (SSR).

 The first review (WHOIS1) was completed in 2012 and produced 16 recommendations.